nextweekscode/web-sprint-challenge-advanced-react/README.md

 4. Define stateful logic.

-any code that uses state, but in the case of hooks , behavior created with the use of one or more hooks.
+any code that uses state, but in the case of hooks , non-visual behavior created with the use of one or more hooks.

 5. Describe how to test a React component with React Testing Library.